6.2 Administration and governance

 Social partners and their role

-The social partners play a significant role in the development and management of the VET education programmes.
+The social partners play a significant role in the development and management of the vocational education and training (VET) programmes.
 The social partners are described in chapter 3 on employment and entrepreneurship, section 3.2.
 The strong involvement is evident in a range of committees where the social partners are present and ensure that the education programmes meet the demands on/from the labour market.

-National trade committees (faglige udvalg) constitute the backbone of the VET system.
-Approximately 50 trade committees are responsible for 102 main courses.
+National vocational committees (faglige udvalg) constitute the backbone of the vocational education and training (VET) system.
+Approximately 50 vocational committees are responsible for 102 main courses.
 The committees normally have 10–14 members and are formed by labour market organisations (with parity of membership between employer and employee organisations).

 (b) conduct relevant analyses, development projects, etc., and maintain close contact with relevant stakeholders;